greg1997-dev/MyPortfolio/lottery.md

 ---

 *Disclaimer: This is for educational purposes only.
 Do not gamble money you can't afford to lose.
-The lottery is designed to take your money, and math confirms this.
-Seriously, buy the tacos instead.*
+The lottery is designed to take your money, and math confirms this.*